GeorgeCiesinski/text-script/README.md

 ## Installing

 At this time, the program is still in early development, so I recommend always downloading the latest version as it will usually contain fixes for large bugs or issues.
+The develop version typically is not in a usable state at all times.

 ### Executable installation steps